Building Futures with Families

 Last Year’s Highlights

-of shelter residents are children at Midway, San Leandro, and Sister Me Home domestic violence safe house.
-During 2021-22, 23% were toddlers or infants.
+of residents at Midway, San Leandro and Sister Me Home shelters were children